-The intent of this district is to accommodate distribution, storage, processing, light manufacturing, and general commercial uses.
+The intent of this district is to accommodate the storage, distribution, wholesaling, processing, light manufacturing, provision of municipal or county public services, and general commercial uses in fully enclosed buildings.
+Generally, the LID may include open or enclosed storage and significant truck traffic requiring relatively short distances and ease of travel to major transportation corridors, such as Interstate 95.
 Such uses are usually controlled operations, relatively clean, quiet, and free of objectionable or hazardous elements, such as smoke, noise, odor or dust.
-In addition, such uses usually operate and/or have storage within open or enclosed structures; and they generate no nuisances.